hschhhwwwo0o/yamu/README.md

 The project has a non-standard structure.
 The project is divided into modules and an application that uses the modules to implement the logic.
 Thus the application (NextJS framework in this case) is responsible only for UI/UX display, while the modules contains all business logic.

 Why?
 To separate business logic from fickle and windy frameworks and libraries that are not related to business logic in any way.
-Modules are designed so that they can be used independently of the framework; thanks to this, for example, migration from ReactJS to VueJS will be very easy to implement
+Modules are designed so that they can be used independently of the framework; thanks to this, for example, migration from ReactJS to VueJS will be very easy to implement.

+To change the logic of module operation and test the result of module operation in the application, you must recompile the module.

 #### Installation && Running a dev server

-To install application and module dependencies, copy this command and run it in the project root
+To install application and module dependencies, copy this command and run it in the project root:

 ```sh
 cd ./app/yamu-react-app && npm install && cd ../../ && cd ./modules/mock-up-html-renderer && npm install && cd ../../ && cd ./modules/mock-up-generator && npm install && cd ../../ && npm install && npm run re-build-modules
 ```

-Start the dev server using the command in the root of the project
+Start the dev server using the command in the root of the project:

 ```sh
 npm run dev